-Under the conditions of this 2-year gavage study, there was clear evidence of carcinogenic activity of TCDD in female Harlan Sprague-Dawley rats based on increased incidences of cholangiocarcinoma and hepatocellular adenoma of the liver, cystic keratinizing epithelioma of the lung, and gingival squamous cell carcinoma of the oral mucosa.
+Under the conditions of this 2-year gavage study, there was clear evidence of carcinogenic activity\ of TCDD in female Harlan Sprague-Dawley rats based on increased incidences of cholangiocarcinoma and hepatocellular adenoma of the liver, cystic keratinizing epithelioma of the lung, and gingival squamous cell carcinoma of the oral mucosa.
 The increased incidence of squamous cell carcinoma of the uterus was also considered to be related to TCDD administration.
-The marginally increased incidences of pancreatic acinar neoplasms and occurrences of hepatocholangioma and cholangioma of the liver may have been related to TCDD administration.
+The marginally increased incidence is the statement of the set of the set dences of pancreatic acinar neoplasms and occurrences of hepatocholangioma and cholangioma of the liver may have been related to TCDD administration.